ASU-cubesat/phxsat-gsw-public/Recordings/README.md

 *AX100 hk packet structure*
-The following data is the telemetry from the AX100 that is captured in the audio file.
+The following data is the telemetry from the AX100 that is captured in the I/Q file.
 However, if you are using the ground station code to decode this, the last 4 bytes (the tot_rx_bytes) will be cut off, as the ground station code normally expects the last 4 bytes to be the CRC of Phoenix's health beacon and cuts these off.

 |data| description |